2/19/2025

 Derek Whitfield

 Well, good morning, all, and thanks for your time.
-Also, congratulations on the position you've assembled in the Western Hainesville as your map is a dream scenario for anyone pursuing an organic leasing program in a new basin.
+Also, congratulations on the position you've assembled in the Western Hainesville as your MAAC is a dream scenario for anyone pursuing an organic leasing program in a new basin.
 Thank you.
-I have two questions that are both related to Western Hainesville.
-So, referencing slide 18, you're drilling arguably the deepest and most complex parts of your position today, as we understand the geology.
-Do you have a view on reservoir quality as you move to the west to the shallow portions of the subbasin?
-Surely, DNC costs would decrease, but is there a chance that reservoir quality would support recoveries in the 2.5 to 3 BCF per foot zip code?
+I have two questions, and they're both related to Western Hainesville.
+So referencing slide 18, you're drilling arguably the deepest and most complex parts of your position today as we understand the geology.
+Do you have a view on reservoir quality as you move to the west to the shallower portions of the sub-basin?
+Surely, D and C costs would decrease, but is there a chance that reservoir quality would support recoveries in the 2.5 to 3 BCS per foot zip code?

 speaker